 Providing Default Answers to Questions

-Giving users a little boost in answering a question, or allowing them to revise a previous answer, is now possible with *default.
+Giving users a little boost in answering a question, or allowing them to revise a previous answer, is possible with *default.

 You use *default when you want to pre-populate a question text box with an answer.
 Or, when you want a multiple choice, checkbox, or slider question to be pre-selected.